cognitivesleep/cognitivesleep.github.io/README.md

 ## Materials:
 For this experiment, you will need:

-- A Laptop, Phone or Tablet;
+- A Laptop, Smartphone or Tablet;
 - A Sleep Monitoring and Cueing System (SMCS), provided by us;
 - And a Spotify Premium Account*, which may also be provided by us.